wp-plugins/dt-world-clock/readme.txt

 1. screenshot-1.png (show clock on front)
 2. screenshot-2.png (show general settings for clock)
 3. screenshot-3.png (show advanced settings for clock)
-4. screenshot-4.png (place it on any widget )
+4. screenshot-4.png (place it on any widget of your theme)
-5. screenshot-5.png (show clock on front, depends on theme)
+5. screenshot-5.png (show clock on front, apperance will depends on theme style)

 == Changelog ==

+= V1.2.0 - 28.07.2015 =

+update : Added date formats
+update : Added date separator feature

 = V1.1.0 - 26.06.2015 =